-The Company accounted for the joint development and commercialization activities in North America and Europe as a joint risk-sharing collaboration in accordance with ASC 808, Collaborative Arrangements.
-Payments from Astellas with respect to Astellas' share of tivozanib development and commercialization costs incurred by the Company pursuant to the joint development plan were recorded as a reduction to research and development expense and general and administrative expense in the accompanying consolidated financial statements due to the joint risk-sharing nature of the activities in North America and Europe.
-As a result of the cost-sharing provisions in the Astellas Agreement, the Company decreased research and development expenses by \$0.2 million, \$0.3 million and \$0.7 million during the years ended December 31, 2017, 2016 and 2015, respectively.
-The net amount due to the Company from Astellas pursuant to the cost-sharing provisions was \$0.2 million and \$0.1 million at December 31, 2017 and 2016, respectively.
+The Company accounts for the joint development and commercialization activities in North America and Europe as a joint risk-sharing collaboration in accordance with ASC 808.
+Payments from Astellas with respect to Astellas' share of tivozanib development and commercialization costs incurred by the Company pursuant to the joint development plan, including the costs of completing certain tivozanib clinical development activities described in the preceding paragraph, were recorded as a reduction to research and development expense and general and administrative expense in the accompanying consolidated financial statements due to the joint risk-sharing nature of the activities in North America and Europe.
+The net amount due to the Company from Astellas pursuant to the cost-sharing provisions was \$0.1 million at December 31, 2018.